ncbi/clinvar/FTPSiteXmlChanges.md

-# Changes to the FTP site
+# Changes to the FTP site for XML files

 To support both the old format of our XML and the new format that includes changes for somatic classifications, we will update the FTP directory structure for our XML files.

-## File names
+## XML File names

 Files with the old format will retain the same names:
    - ClinVarVariationRelease_YYYY-MM.xml.gz for VCV XML
    - ClinVarFullRelease_YYYY-MM.xml.gz for RCV XML

 However, the path for these files will change – see the proposed directory structure below.
 To continue using the old format, you only need to change the path to the file.

 Files with the new format will be named as follows:
    - ClinVarVCVRelease_YYYY-MM.xml.gz for VCV XML
    - ClinVarRCVRelease_YYYY-MM.xml.gz for RCV XML

-## Directory structure
+## XML Directory structure

 The major changes to the directory structure are:
 * We will make the new VCV XML available in the main directory /pub/clinvar/xml.